Photo: Treatment session after September 2017 earthquake in Mexico

 Completion of an EMDRIA or EMDR Iberoamerica-Approved Basic Training

-This training provides a certificate for 14 CEU’s.
-These CEU’s will be jointly provided by EMDR Iberoamerica and recognized by the EMDR International Association (EMDRIA) and by Rick Levinson, LCSW (approved as a CEU provider by the Texas State Board of Examiners of Social Workers and Professional Counselors).
+• 14 Professional CEU’s will be awarded (provided by Rick Levinson, approved as a CEU provider by the Texas State Board of Examiners of Social Workers and Professional Counselors)